Astha66/docker/apache-shib-sp-base/readme.md

-we will be deprecating this in favor of the apache-shib-sp project
+We will be deprecating this project in favor of the apache-shib-sp project